Let's Get Started!

 7. Dye with the fiber reactive dye following our tub dyeing directions.

-8. Rinse and wash out the excess dye before wax removal by hand in luke warm water and Synthrapol, so that you don't have a bunch of excess dye in the pot when removing the wax...that would make mud!
+8. Rinse and wash out the excess dye before wax removal by hand in lukewarm water and Kieralon, so that you don't have a bunch of excess dye in the pot when removing the wax...that would make mud!

 10. Submerge it, weighing it down if necessary.
 The wax will melt and float to the top.
 Allow to cool, then simply remove the solidified wax from the surface of the water.
 Doing it this way helps to prevent redepositing wax onto your fabric.
 Never pour hot water containing wax down the drain.